 Overall, casual players might glance at this game and not see much difference from New Leaf or Pocket Camp, but returning players will notice myriad enhancements and visual touches.

-The lack of cloud saves is undeniably disappointing, though.
+Loads, probably, but we'll have to wait.
+The Switch entry in the series appears to be a gentle evolution of the winning formula.
+Some veterans who were hoping for expanded horizons might find New Horizons to be playing things a little ‘safe’ and the lack of cloud saves is disappointing.
 We understand the potential for 'time manipulation', but it seems like a solvable problem and one that should be solved; Animal Crossing is a game you can easily invest hundreds of hours in, and on a portable system (in 2020!) you shouldn’t have to worry about losing your progress if your Switch gets dropped or stolen.
 One Nintendo Life team member suggested Mr Resetti’s cousin, Mr Restorri, could arrive to berate you if cloud save-based foul play is detected.
 There must be a workable solution to this issue that doesn’t penalise players for real-world scenarios where you might have to change your system clock, though.

-Are you excited at what's been shown of Animal Crossing: New Horizons so far?
-Disappointed about the delay?
+Are you excited at what's been shown of Animal Crossing: New Horizons?
 We'll update this article with more info as and when it comes, but in the meantime share your thoughts and opinions below with a nice comment.
+Not long now!